It’s normal to feel anxiety traveling alone.

 Totally normal.
 After all, 18% of the population in the United States suffers from some sort of anxiety.
 It makes sense travelers, including solo ones, also fall into that percentage.
 Now it might be hard to believe when the internet’s filled to the brim with blog posts proclaiming how solo travel is “so cool” and the “best thing you will ever do.”
 I’m guilty of saying those things too, because … well, they’re true.

 Nonetheless, all the positivity can make nervous travelers feel isolated.
 You may think your emotions are wrong, because everyone else promises “you’ll have such fun,” yet here you are, palms sweating and mind racing.
+You wonder why you feel anxiety traveling alone, which may lead to feelings of shame and embarrassment.
 I’m here to tell you that you’re not alone.
 Not in the slightest.

 As for myself, I’ve gone on several solo trips, both international and domestic, but I still experience small knots in my stomach whenever I embark to a new place without companions by my side.
 Sure, solo travel promises lots of excitement.
 New people, new food, new sites, new memories.
 Doesn’t make it any less scary, though.